mbogner/poi-distance/README.md

 The contained test data set contains two points with the same distance so both are returned.
 See POIServiceJsonTest for fur the complete sample.

+## Data

+The data file needed for the tests isn't included in this project